 - If the site is dead, and it’s in the same niche as yours, you may just want to buy the domain and redirect it to your site.
 If you don’t know whether or not the site is in the same niche, check the Internet Archive.

 - If purchasing and redirecting aren’t an option, then you’re going to want to start contacting the webmasters of the sites that are linking to the dead page/site.
 Using Open Site Explorer is great for this purpose since it neatly prioritizes the best domains and pages based on SEOmoz’s metrics.
-If you don’t feel like forking over the dough for a membership, you can use some free tools like Yahoo’s Site Explorer and then create your own method for prioritizing which sitesli you want to target.

 - From here it’s a matter of tracking down contact information and sending emails.
 I usually just do something fairly straight forward such as